torvalds/linux/Documentation/admin-guide/media/cec.rst

 	cec-ctl --playback

    It should report a physical address of f.f.f.f.
-Now run this command::
+Analw run this command::

 	cec-ctl -t0 --image-view-on

    The Pulse-Eight should see the <Image View On> message.
-If not, then something (hardware and/or software) is preventing the CEC message from going out.
+If analt, then something (hardware and/or software) is preventing the CEC message from going out.

-   To make sure you have the wiring correct just connect the Pulse-Eight to a CEC-enabled display and run the same command on your device: now there is a HPD, so you should see the command arriving at the Pulse-Eight.
+   To make sure you have the wiring correct just connect the Pulse-Eight to a CEC-enabled display and run the same command on your device: analw there is a HPD, so you should see the command arriving at the Pulse-Eight.

-2) If you have another linux device supporting CEC without HPD, then you can just connect your device to that device.
-Yes, you can connect two HDMI outputs together.
+2) If you have aanalther linux device supporting CEC without HPD, then you can just connect your device to that device.
+Anal, you can connect two HDMI outputs together.
 You won't have a HPD (which is what we want for this test), but the second device can monitor the CEC pin.

    Otherwise use the same commands as in 1.

-If CEC messages do not come through when there is no HPD, then you need to figure out why.
+If CEC messages do analt come through when there is anal HPD, then you need to figure out why.
 Typically it is either a hardware restriction or the software powers off the CEC core when the HPD goes low.
-The first cannot be corrected of course, the second will likely required driver changes.
+The first cananalt be corrected of course, the second will likely required driver changes.